denko-rb/lgpio/README.md

 ```

 ## Enabling Hardware & Permissions
-Depending on your SBC and Linux distro/version, you may need to manually enable I2C and SPI hardware.
-You should use the setup or config tool that came with your distro for that.
+Depending on your SBC and Linux distro/version, you may need to manually enable hardware I2C, SPI, and PWM.
+You should use the config tool that came with your distro for that, if possible.

-You may also not have permission to access the GPIO and peripherals.
-To run without `sudo`, you need read+write permission to some or all of the following devices:
+Even when these are enabled, you may not have permission to access them.
+To run without `sudo`, you need read+write permission to some or all of the following:
 ```
 /dev/gpiochip*          (For GPIO, example: /dev/gpiochip0)
 /dev/i2c-*              (For I2C,  example: /dev/i2c-1)
 /dev/spidev*            (For SPI,  example: /dev/spidev-0.1)
+/sys/class/pwm/pwmchip* (For PWM,  example: /sys/class/pwm/pwmchip0)
 ```

 ## Documentation